dm4t2/vue-currency-input/docs/api/README.md

 # API

 ## setValue
-Sets the value of a input programmatically.
+Sets the value of an input programmatically.

 #### Arguments
 Name | Type | Description